mpryl-neducatio/independentfrontend-packer/README.md

 2. The output should be `Template validated successfully.`
 3. If there is everything ok, we can build our virtualbox image with command `packer build -only virtualbox-iso example.json`
 4. This will take a while ... ;)
-4. In the end this build should create catalog with virtualbox image and box named `ubuntu-14.04-server-amd64_virtualbox.box`
+5. In the end this build should create catalog with virtualbox image and box named `ubuntu-14.04-server-amd64_virtualbox.box`
-5. You've just created, provisioned and save image of your dev server.
+6. You've just created, provisioned and save image of your dev server.
-6. You can add just created box to vagrant `vagrant box add ubuntu-14.04-server-amd64 ubuntu-14.04-server-amd64_virtualbox.box`
+7. You can add just created box to vagrant `vagrant box add ubuntu-14.04-server-amd64 ubuntu-14.04-server-amd64_virtualbox.box`
-7. And start working starting up your machine with `vagrant up --provider=virtualbox`
+8. And start working starting up your machine with `vagrant up --provider=virtualbox`

 3. Build prod machine
 ---

+There is one **PROBLEM** I do not really know *puppet* and I do not know how to change from vagrant to ubuntu user in puppet provisioning files.
+So you have to change **all** occurances of `vagrant` in folder `provisioning\manifests\modules` to `ubuntu` and rename file `provisioning\manifests\modules\server\manifest\apache\configured_for_vagrant.pp` to `provisioning\manifests\modules\server\manifest\apache\configured_for_ubuntu.pp`.

+**Sory for that**

 1. Be sure you're in the the project root directory (where the example.json is located) and type `packer validate example.json`
 2. The output should be `Template validated successfully.`